ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/closing.md

 This workshop covers amplicon-based microbial analysis and methodology using high throughput sequencing technologies.
 Topics will include:

-* Differences between communty analysis with amplicons versus shotgun metagenomics and metatranscriptomics
+* Differences between community analysis with amplicons versus shotgun metagenomics and metatranscriptomics
 * Experimental design
 * Sequence data quality assurance and expectations
 * Processing of amplicon reads (using the python application dbcAmplicons)